Affiliate Marketing Vs Blogging – And The Winner Is?

 In a similar fashion, building a blog is in the same retrospect to affiliate marketing.
 You build a website and write, rather simply stated.
 But with blogging, there are a few things to keep in mind.
 Here are the step-by-step check off you need to make in order to start blogging:

 - Decide on what you want to blog about.
 What are you interested in?
 My mom does this in her spare time, and my little brother is sort of getting the idea, but essentially you want to get into something you like and you can see yourself writing about for a year and after.
 My judgment is that if you lose interest after 6 months, that’s where you start to find out whether your selection was a bulls-eye or carp-just flopping through.

 - Choose a blogging platform.
 This entails WordPress, Square Space, Wix, and various others.
 Any page building software will ensure you have a place to blog and blog for years to come.

 - Find A hosting service.
 You can’t start to blog unless you have a hosting provider, and there are so many on the online space it’s not surprising to get lost.
 I’ll talk about hosting services more in-depth in a later article, but for now, I’ll briefly state some names.

 - Hostgator, GoDaddy, Bluehost, Wealthy Affiliate, Dreamcast

 - Get Started with your blogging platform.
 The most popular writing platform is going to be WordPress(although there are others).
-With WordPress, you get the flexibility to setup your site the way you want, and is the most versatile as the years go by.
+With WordPress, you get the flexibility to set up your site the way you want and is the most versatile as the years go by.
 I use it in my day to day life, and I wouldn’t change it for anything else.
 See: Setting up a WordPress Blog The RIGHT Way

 - Design your website and blog!
 This last step is all about setting up the layout of your home page, post, pages, plugins, and giving it that appeal to your audience.
 Oh And, don’t forget to fill that white space with words!